Restricted maximum likelihood estimation in generalized linear mixed models: Discussion

-One clear and consistent gap we encountered throughout the review is the general lack of theoretical justification for the approaches to REML estimation for GLMMs \citep[see][for a more recent study on the asymptotic properties but limited to generalized linear models]{verbyla2019note}.
-This is not too surprising given the majority of REML methods originate from extension of one of many alternative derivations of REML in LMMs.
-In the linear case, all derivations result in the same variance component estimates, while the identity link and normal error terms readily facilitates asymptotic if not exact investigation of their properties \citep{richardson1995robust}.
-By contrast, the non-identity link and non-constant mean-variance relationship in GLMMs means any proposed REML estimation method is likely to only asymptotically reduce the bias.
-We also conjecture that, at their respective time of development, methods such as \citet{schall1991estimation}, \cite{stiratelli1984random} and \citet{liao2002type} lacked existing asymptotic results by which they could leverage to theoretically study their proposed REML methods.
-Over the past decade however, there has been a growing series of works focusing on more precise large sample results for likelihood-based GLMM estimation \citep{jiang2013subset,ogden2021error,jiang2022usable,maestrini2023}.
+One clear and consistent gap we encountered throughout the review is the general lack of theoretical justification for the approaches to REML estimation for GLMMs.
+This is not too surprising given the majority of REML methods originate from extension of one of many alternative derivations of REML in LMMs, and in the linear case all derivations result in the same variance component estimates, while the identity link and normal error terms readily facilitates asymptotic if not exact investigation of their properties \citep{richardson1994asymptotic}.
+By contrast, we conjecture that the non-identity link and non-constant mean-variance relationship in GLMMs means any proposed REML estimation method at best removes the leading bias term.
+More broadly, while there exist some theoretical arguments supporting the notion of REML estimation resulting in less biased estimates of the variance components (see Section \ref{subsec:pql} for the large sample justification of PQL due to \citeauthor{wood2017generalized}, \citeyear{wood2017generalized}, Section 3.4.2), these are currently piecemeal and not rigorous.
+Therefore, a key conclusion of this review is that more formal theoretical research into REML estimation for GLMMs is urgently needed; for example, under what regularity conditions can REML remove the leading bias term, or can we compare finite sample probability bounds on the error norm for REML estimates of the variance components versus its unrestricted counterpart?
+Perhaps such investigation may be able to make use of the growing series of theoretical works involving likelihood-based GLMM estimation.
+At their respective time of development, works such as those of \cite{schall1991estimation}, \cite{stiratelli1984random} and \cite{liao2002type}, among others, lacked existing asymptotic results which they could leverage to theoretically study their proposed REML methods.
+Over the past decade, however, there has been a growing series of works focusing on more precise large sample results for likelihood-based GLMM estimation \citep{jiang2013subset,jiang2022usable,maestrini2024,ning2024asymptotic}.
 As such, we believe a more formal theoretical examination of REML estimation for GLMMs, and the consequence for inference, is now increasingly possible and we encourage it as an avenue for future research.